Where to sleep, where to hike, and where to fuel up in California’s hottest National Park

 Average November highs are in the 70s, with nighttime lows in the 40s.
 November is one of the quieter months in the park, so campsites and lodging should be reasonably easy to find.
-The exception is the week of the annual Death Valley ’49ers Encampment (Nov 7-11).
-INFO: $20 per vehicle for a seven-day pass; nps.gov/deva or 760/786-3200.
+The exception is the week of the annual Death Valley ’49ers Encampment (usually in early November).
+INFO: $30 per vehicle for a seven-day pass; nps.gov/deva or 760/786-3200.

 Furnace Creek Visitor Center & Museum (off State 190, adjacent to Furnace Creek Ranch; 760/786-3244) is the best place to get information and maps.
 The center offers regular ranger talks and guided walks.
-The General Store at Furnace Creek Ranch (on State 190; see below) has groceries and camping supplies.
+The General Store at The Ranch at Oasis at Death Valley (on State 190; see below) has groceries and camping supplies.

 WHERE TO STAY

-Furnace Creek Ranch A mile down the road from the Furnace Creek Inn, the ranch has 224 standard motel-style rooms centered around a lawn and swimming pool.
+The Ranch at The Oasis at Death Valley A mile down the road from the Inn at The Oasis at Death Valley, the ranch has 224 standard motel-style rooms centered around a lawn and swimming pool.
 Though in high season the place can feel like a boisterous summer camp, in fall it’s a great, affordable choice.
-INFO: From $120; 888/297-2757.
+INFO: Prices vary by season; 888/297-2757.

 Camping Numerous sites with toilets and some with showers at Furnace Creek Campground, Mesquite Spring, and Stovepipe Wells.
-Emigrant Campground sites are tent only.
-INFO: Sites $12-$18 a night; all campgrounds except for Furnace Creek are first come, first served; recreation.gov or 877/444-6777 for Furnace Creek reservations.
+Emigrant Campground sites are tent only with no fee and are available on a first-come, first-serve basis.
+INFO: Furnace Creek Campground sites cost $22-$36/night with reservations; all other campgrounds start at $14/night and are first-come, first-served; recreation.gov or 877/444-6777 for Furnace Creek reservations.

 WHERE TO EAT